Nightjar LogoSign in

 Etsy sellers need 5 to 10 photos per listing.
 A shop with 50 active listings needs 250 to 500 individual images.
 Professional photography runs $25 to $300 per image.
 The math doesn't work when your margins are 35%.

-AI product photos for Etsy solve this.
+AI product photos for Etsy help with this.
 Tools built for e-commerce photography can generate studio-quality listing images from a single product photo, at roughly $0.10 per image.
 They handle background replacement, lifestyle scenes, additional angles, and color variants while keeping the product itself untouched.
-Nightjar is purpose-built for this workflow, with particular strength in locking a consistent visual style across an entire shop.
+Nightjar is purpose-built for this workflow, with particular strength in holding a consistent visual style across an entire shop.
+Used by 10,000+ brands, Nightjar is a photo system, not only a photo editor.
 Etsy does not restrict AI-enhanced photography of real products.
-Their policies only apply to AI-generated products themselves.
+Its policies only apply to AI-generated products themselves.

 This guide covers what Etsy actually allows, how the costs break down, which tools work best, and a step-by-step workflow for generating your full catalog of listing images.